 Across Georgia in recent weeks, nonprofit outreach workers canvassed the state’s cities, suburbs, and rural areas with a message for millions of residents about the two special U.S. Senate runoff elections: Voting matters – and so does your voice during this pivotal point in American democracy.

 Wearing face masks and protective gear to shield themselves from COVID-19, nonprofit workers and volunteers knocked on hundreds of thousands of voters’ doors.
 They contacted people – particularly in communities of color and other overlooked neighborhoods – at outdoor events and by phone, email, and social media.
-Voters responded overwhelmingly, casting a total of at least 4.4 million ballots, overall, in each of the two Senate races.
+Voters responded overwhelmingly, casting a total of at least 4.4 million ballots, including on election day and by mail in and early voting.

 Voters in Georgia made history, electing The Rev. Raphael Warnock of renowned Ebenezer Baptist Church to be the state’s first Black American in the U.S. Senate.
 As of late Wednesday afternoon, the razor-thin Senate race between Republican David Perdue and Democrat Jon Ossoff ended with Ossoff winning.